Aaron-yay/Python-Exploratory/README.md

 ```
 From here I noticed a couple of things:
 1. Both major and minor modes have a very balanced distribution in bpm
-2. Danceability and energy are more distributed for major keys but has a frequently higher value for minor keys.
+2. Danceability and energy are more distributed for major modes but has a frequently higher value for minor modes.
 3. Valence of keys between major and minor share and interesting relationship.
-With the major keys having lower values and minor keys having higher values
+With the major modes having lower values and minor modes having higher values

 #### Finding the Most Popular Songs Based On Platform (Playlists)-
 Here, I tried finding more information on the relation between the various attributes by obtaining them as follows.